re1/dotfiles/README.md

 # Credits

-Last butt least I want to thank [NanoMortis](https://www.deviantart.com/nanomortis) for the amazing artwork and [Addy](https://www.reddit.com/user/addy-fe) for his incredible rices which turned out to be a major inspiration!
+Last but not least I want to thank [NanoMortis](https://www.deviantart.com/nanomortis) for the amazing artwork and [Addy](https://www.reddit.com/user/addy-fe) for his incredible rices which turned out to be a major inspiration!

 ---